ManognaVulpala/Automation_demo/README.md

 # Automation_demo
-this is my first github project
+this is my first github repository